AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 Aubrey Medrano

-Aubrey (she/her) is a 3rd year graduate student working together with myself and Prof. Mauro Giavalisco on measuring the spatially resolved properties of galaxies selected from the James Webb Space Telescope PRIMER survey.
-Aubrey will join the Pirate collaboration (PI: Erica Nelson), where we are developing a Bayesian framework to fit spatially resolved stellar populations of multi-wavelength photometric data sets.
+Aubrey (she/her) is a 3rd year graduate student wrapping up their project together with myself and Prof. Mauro Giavalisco on measuring the spatially resolved properties of galaxies selected from the James Webb Space Telescope PRIMER survey.
+Aubrey used the Prospector emulator Bayesian framework to fit spatially resolved stellar populations of massive galaxies at cosmic noon based on the PRIMER multi-wavelength photometric data set.
 She comes with vast experience from her time working within the CEERS collaboration with Prof. Steve Finkelstein, and will continue to develop her working knowledge of data from NASA’s current flagship mission.
+Aubrey is starting her PhD work in Fall 2025.

 Will Jarvis